shelleywong/CSCI440-Course-Materials/Syllabus.md

 Go to [https://inginious.csuchico.edu/](https://inginious.csuchico.edu/) sign-in with your campus account and make sure to set your username to match the campus username if you haven't already.

-Once you create an account, log on and enroll in CSCI 440, make sure you enroll in the correct section.
+Once you create an account, you'll link it through the assignment pages on Canvas.

-**I WILL DROP YOU FROM THE CLASS IF YOU DO NOT CREATE THIS ACCOUNT**
+**YOU WILL NOT BE ABLE TO SUBMIT MOST OF THE ASSIGNMENTS IF YOU DO NOT CREATE THIS ACCOUNT**

 You will use this system to turn in your programming and lab assignments.